haribharadwaj/syllabi/CSD2087_HearingConservationRestoration.md

 ## Tentative schedule

-Each class will be broken into two sessions of 50 mins each with a 10-minute break.
+Each class will be broken into two sessions of about 55 mins each with a 10-minute break in between.

 | Date   | Topic | Comments |
 |--------|-------|----------|